nayakan/Design-Patterns/Strategy Pattern/Scribe.md

 ![screen shot 2017-04-29 at 13 08 16](https://cloud.githubusercontent.com/assets/17459420/25558498/f59e8a62-2cdc-11e7-913f-8fd7500dc8d0.png)

+Design principle #3: Favor composition over Inheritance If you have a choice composition leads to more flexible designs.

 Now let us rework the Duck superclass.

 ![screen shot 2017-04-29 at 13 19 09](https://cloud.githubusercontent.com/assets/17459420/25558581/7f633d96-2cde-11e7-9909-25f93944dbcc.png)

 Notice that now each Duck subclass only need to implement display method.
 We are now relying on an interface rather than relying on specific implementations of quack and fly.
 Each duck class now has a quack and fly behavior.
 The behavior will now be determined by concrete instance at run time, when it is set.
 We are no longer tied to an implementation at compile time.
 The ducks don't need to know details of how specific behaviors are implemented.

+Please check the Code folder for implementation of the Duck simulator.